 C. Public Relations

-A surgeon's release of material to communications media or nonprofessional publications should be designated only for education and public information.
+A surgeon’s release of material to communications media or nonprofessional publications should be designated only for education and public information.
 Such releases must be accurate.
-They must not convey false, untrue, deceptive, or misleading information through statements, testimonials, photographs, graphics, or other means, and they must contain sufficient material information so that communications are not deceptive.
+They must not convey false, untrue, deceptive, or misleading information through statements, testimonials, photographs, graphics, or other means, and they must contain sufficient supporting material information.
 Releases must not create unjustified expectations of results.
 If treatment through a surgical procedure involves significant risks, realistic assessment of the safety and benefit of the procedure must be included, as well as the availability of alternative treatments and their benefits and hazards.
-Releases must not misrepresent a surgeon's credentials, training, experience, or ability, and must not contain claims of superiority that cannot be substantiated.
+Releases must not misrepresent a surgeon’s credentials, training, experience, or ability, and should contain only claims that can be substantiated.
 If a surgeon is reimbursed or sponsors a communication, that fact must be made clear to the public.